Return to Home Page

 Note: The authors stress the importance of detoxification processes and that flux-based models that ignore plant detoxification processes will overestimate plant effects.

-Lefohn A.S. and D.S.
-Shadwick.
+Lefohn A. S. and D. S. Shadwick.
 (2000) Differences in Trending Estimates in the United States Using Several Ozone Metrics.
 Proceedings of the 93rd Annual Meeting of the Air & Waste Management Association, Salt Lake City, Utah.
 Air & Waste Management Association, Pittsburgh, PA.

 For assessing changes over time for ozone exposure in the United States, we compared the 1-hour and two 8-hour metrics (2nd highest and 4th highest daily maximum values averaged over 3 years) for two periods (1980-1997 and 1988-1997).
 In addition, to explore changes in the distribution frequency of hourly average concentrations, we compared the 1-hour and 8-hour metrics with the W126 exposure index, a metric that is sensitive to the distribution of mid- and high-level hourly average concentrations.
 When strong trending did not occur, considerable variation of agreement occurred among the metrics.

-Lefohn A.S., Oltmans S.J. , Dann T. , and Singh H.B.
-(2001) Present-day variability of background ozone in the lower troposphere.
+Lefohn A. S., Oltmans S. J. , Dann T. , and Singh H. B. (2001) Present-day variability of background ozone in the lower troposphere.
 J. Geophys.
 Res., 106 (D9):9945-9958.

 There is a substantial background of ozone present in the lower troposphere in the Northern Hemisphere that has both a stratospheric and photochemical tropospheric origin.
 Levels of hourly averaged ozone concentrations in the range 0.04 - 0.08 ppm are often measured as part of the "background ozone" burden.
 Stratospheric processes play a significant role in defining these background ozone concentrations.
 In order to better understand the frequency, spatial, and temporal characteristics of this background ozone burden, we have analyzed hourly average ozone concentrations greater than or equal to 0.05 and 0.06 ppm that were experienced during the photochemically quiescent months in the winter and spring at several rural sites across southern Canada, the northern United States, and northern Europe.
 Our results were mostly consistent and indicated that hourly average ozone concentrations greater than or equal to 0.05 and 0.06 ppm occur frequently during the winter and spring months.
 Most occurrences were during April and May but sometimes as late as June.
 In some, but not all, of the cases that were studied, a plausible explanation for the higher ozone values was the presence of upper tropospheric and stratospheric air that was transported down to the surface.

 Note: This paper describes the importance of stratospheric processes and how they play an important role during the springtime at many monitoring sites located at both high and low elevations.
 Emprical data have been published over the years documenting the importance of the stratosphere in affecting surface ozone levels.
-Although models have been exercised challenging the importance of the stratosphere in affecting surface ozone levels, empirical data collected at policy-relevant background monitoring sites in North America confirm the importance of the stratospheric processes.
+Although models have been exercised challenging the importance of the stratosphere in affecting surface ozone levels, empirical data collected at background monitoring sites in North America confirm the importance of stratospheric processes.

-Pinto J.P., Lefohn A.S. , and Shadwick D.S.
-(2004) Spatial variability of PM2.5 in urban areas in the United States.
+Pinto J. P., Lefohn A. S. , and Shadwick D. S. (2004) Spatial variability of PM2.5 in urban areas in the United States.
 J. Air & Waste Management Association.
 54:440-449

 Epidemiologic time-series studies typically use either daily 24-hour PM concentrations averaged across several monitors in a city or data obtained at a 'central monitoring site' to relate to human health effects.
 If 24-hour average concentrations differ substantially across an urban area, exposure misclassification could be an important consideration when a limited number of ambient PM monitors are used to represent population-average ambient exposures.
 Using the U.S. Environmental Protection Agency's Aerometric Information Retrieval System (AIRS) database for 1999 and 2000, the spatial variability of PM2.5 concentrations in 27 urban areas across the United States was characterized.
 We observed that the PM2.5 concentrations varied to differing degrees in the urban areas examined.
 Even within urban areas in which all site pairs were highly correlated, a variable degree of heterogeneity in PM2.5 concentrations was found.
 Our findings indicate that the potential for exposure misclassification errors in time-series epidemiologic studies exists.
 Exposure misclassification errors resulting from the neglect of spatial variability may contribute to uncertainties in the relative risk estimates resulting from epidemiologic investigations.
 In future epidemiologic studies, it is important that the spatial variation in ambient PM2.5 concentrations within a study area be taken into consideration so as to reduce some sources of exposure misclassification.

-Cooper O.R., Stohl A., Hübler G., Hsie E.Y., Parrish D.D., Tuck A.F., Kiladis G.N., Oltmans S.J., Johnson B.J., Shapiro M., Moody J.L., and Lefohn A.S.
-(2005) Direct transport of mid-latitude stratospheric ozone into the lower troposphere and marine boundary layer of the tropical Pacific Ocean.
+Cooper O. R., Stohl A., Hübler G., Hsie E.Y., Parrish D. D., Tuck A. F., Kiladis G. N., Oltmans S. J., Johnson B. J., Shapiro M., Moody J. L., and Lefohn A. S. (2005) Direct transport of mid-latitude stratospheric ozone into the lower troposphere and marine boundary layer of the tropical Pacific Ocean.
 J. Geophys.
 Res., 110, D23310, doi:10.1029/2005JD005783.

 The detailed survey of mid-latitude stratospheric intrusions penetrating into the northern hemisphere tropics was one goal of the Pacific Sub-Tropical Jet Study 2004, conducted from Honolulu, Hawaii during Jan.
 19-29 and Feb.
 28 - Mar.
 15. Using the NOAA GIV jet aircraft, instrumented with dropsondes and a 1-second resolution ozone instrument, we targeted an intrusion above Hawaii on February 29.
 The data describe the strongest tropospheric ozone enhancements ever measured above Hawaii (in comparison to a 22 year ozonesonde record) and illustrate the mixing of stratospheric ozone into the mid-troposphere as a result of convection triggered by the advection of relatively cold mid-latitude air into the tropics.
 Measurements from the GIV and Mauna Loa Observatory (3.4 km) show enhanced ozone in the lower troposphere indicating the remnants of the intrusion reached these levels.
 This conclusion is supported by a study using a stratospheric ozone tracer generated by the FLEXPART Lagrangian particle dispersion model.
 This paper also describes a similar intrusion that enhanced ozone at Mauna Loa on March 10, as well as Honolulu, which is located in the marine boundary layer.
 GIV flights in and out of Honolulu measured enhanced ozone associated with this event on several occasions.
 The Mar.
 10 event transported an estimated 1.75 Tg of ozone into the tropical troposphere and we suggest that stratospheric intrusions that break away from the polar jet stream as they advect into the tropics are more effective at transporting ozone into the troposphere than intrusions that remain close to the polar jet stream in mid-latitudes.
 Analysis of the dynamic conditions indicates the frequency of stratospheric intrusions was not anomalous during Jan.-Mar.
 2004.
 While the March 10 event was by itself an extreme event, strong stratospheric intrusions can be expected to influence the tropical lower troposphere in any year.